I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 }

-The logic here is not too complex.
-First, it destructures the changedStates
+The logic here isn't too complex; it first destructures the changedStates

 Set<State>